es-ude/vivado-build-service/README.md

 # Configuration

 Ensure the configurations in docs/config.py are appropriately set for your environment before running the client and server.

+# Paths

+  send:

+    The directory path where the client looks for build files to send to the server.

+  receive:

+    The directory path where the server expects to receive simulation-related files from the client.

+  request:

+    The name of the build file that the client sends to the server.

+  tcl script:

+    The path to the TCL script (create_project_full_run.tcl) used in Vivado simulation.

+# Connection

+  chunk size:

+    The size of data chunks used during communication between the client and server.

+  delimiter:

+    A value used to delimit different pieces of data in communication.

+  host:

+    The hostname or IP address of the server.

+  port:

+    The port number on which the server listens for incoming connections.

+ # VNC

+  username:

+    The username used for a VNC connection.

+  ip address:

+    The IP address associated with the VNC connection.

+ # Database

+   DB URL:

+    The URL or connection string for the database.